Disco school: Reimagining the future of Murska Sobota

 A space where local ideas about the town’s future are discussed in new and different ways

-In October, the new town plan will move to a group exhibition entitled “My neighbourhood, my city”, held at the church of Saint-Pierre in Firminy, France.
+In October, the new town plan moved to a group exhibition entitled “My neighbourhood, my city”, held at the Saint-Pierre Church in Firminy, France.

 Concept artists: Jimmy Loizeau, Matt Ward, Mihaela Ružič, Sara Božanić